Home » All Posts » Main Meals » Baked Spaghetti

 Finally, stir everything together to make a creamy spaghetti.
 Taste for flavor and add additional seasoning if needed.

-Unbaked Spaghetti
+Unbaked Spaghetti in a baking pan

 Easy Baked Spaghetti Recipe